 South-East U3A Forum

 This is a combined grouping of the Kent, Surrey and Sussex U3A networks.
-It organises an annual Summer School held at the University of Chichester (this year it will scheduled to take place 15-18 June 2020, but has sadly had to be cancelled becausd of the Covid-19 pandemic).
+It organises an annual Summer School held at the University of Chichester (this year it was scheduled to take place 15-18 June 2020, but sadly had to be cancelled becausd of the Covid-19 pandemic).
 All members in the South-East U3A Forum area can sign up for the Summer School.

 National U3A Events